USCqserver/OpenQuantumTools.jl/README.md

 ## Tutorials
 Tutorials and examples can be found in [HOQSTTutorials.jl](https://github.com/USCqserver/HOQSTTutorials.jl).

+## Citing

+The corresponding paper for `OpenQuantumTools` is

+[[1] H. Chen and D. A. Lidar, HOQST: Hamiltonian Open Quantum System Toolkit, ArXiv:2011.14046 [Quant-Ph] (2020)](https://arxiv.org/abs/2011.14046)

+This software is developed as part of academic research.
+If you use `OpenQuantumTools` as part of your research, teaching, or other activities, we would be grateful if you could cite our work.

 ## Acknowledgment
 The author thanks Grace Chen for the HOQST logo design.